DallasSybrowsky/NoSQL/README.md

 This is the backend of a Social Media site.
 It uses MongoDB, express, and several other technologies to power the site.

+Access to the video showing the functionality can be accessed [here](https://drive.google.com/file/d/1hsR7hizjvo23OhEFVeGFKtTqpnvv7bJv/view).

 ## Table of Contents

 - [Credits](#credits)